matsens/erick/_posts/2020-01-04-2nd-gen-interactive-shell.md

 This works with partial filenames as well.
 In the example Docker container I have a few directories that have cats in them, and

-    j cat
+    j cats

-will take you to `/root/cats/siamese-mostpopular`, which is the most popular subdirectory containing `cat`.
+will take you to `/root/cats/siamese-mostpopular`, which is the most popular subdirectory containing `cats`.

 If you are in the most popular directory with a certain string, then running the same `j` command will take you to the second most popular.
-For example, repeating `j cat` a second time would take us to `/root/cats/bengal`, which is the subdirectory we've visited the second most.
+For example, repeating `j cats` a second time would take us to `/root/cats/bengal`, which is the subdirectory we've visited the second most.
+(We could have used `cat` here instead of `cats` but I didn't want to confuse things with the `cat` shell command.)

 The information about what directories you spend the most time in is stored in `~/.local/share/autojump/autojump.txt`.
 For our example Docker image it looks like this: